 Halloween Party Invitations

 Send personalized invitations to your Halloween party.
-Shutterfly offers cool save-the-date invitations where you can put your child’s picture on the faces of cute characters like a fairy princess, Count Dracula, cute critter and bumblebee.
+Shutterfly offers cool save-the-date invitations where you can put your child’s picture on the faces of cute characters like a fairy princess, Count Dracula, a cute critter and a bumblebee.

 Show off your favorite Halloween moments with a collage poster.
-You can select different sizes, backgrounds, and layouts to create the special story of you trick-or-treaters.
+You can select different sizes, backgrounds, and layouts to create a special story of your trick-or-treaters.

 Add a colorful page of your Halloween memories to your scrapbook.
 My Memories has some awesome scrapbook layouts for Halloween and for pretty much any other occasion you can think of.
 Online services like Shutterfly and Snapfish offer easy scrapbook page templates.
 Select from dozens of backgrounds and different layouts to tell the story of your scary celebration.